itplr-kosit/xrechnung-schematron/README.md

 Technical implementation of the German CIUS (XRechnung) business rules for EN16931:2017 as Schematron Rules for XML validation.

-If you think you have found a bug, please [contact us](https://xeinkauf.de/kontakt/#support).

-Existing issues can be found at [our issue tracker](https://projekte.kosit.org/xrechnung/xrechnung-schematron/-/issues).

-You can find packaged releases on [our GitLab project](https://projekte.kosit.org/xrechnung/xrechnung-schematron/-/releases).

 ## Semantic Versioning

 Since December 2018 we introduced [Semantic Versioning](https://semver.org/spec/v2.0.0.html).